nchan0154/nicchan.me-v2/src/content/artwork/160-hector.md

 height: 1000
 medium: Gouache
 year: 2024
-alt: "Moody painting of a brightly lit snack stall on a street corner.
-You can see the vague shapes of figures amid their daily lives."
+alt: "Gouache Painting of a dimwitted looking chocolate-brown cat done in warm pinks and purples.
+He gazes at the viewer with no thoughts in his brain."
 ---